Trial of An Offence Before a Court Session

 Conduct of Trial

-In every hearing, the prosecution is conducted, as furnished in section 225 of the Code, with the aid of using a Public Prosecutor.
+In every hearing, the prosecution is conducted, as furnished in section 225 of the Code, with the aid of a Public Prosecutor.

 Opening the case for Prosecution

 In accordance with sec.
-226, the plaintiff shall commence his case by detailing the charge brought against the offender, saying by what evidence he intends to demonstrate the accused’s culpability, after he has been produced or brought before the Court following a conviction in the case u/s 209.
+226, the plaintiff shall commence his case by detailing the charge brought against the offender, saying by what evidence he intends to demonstrate the accused’s culpability after he has been produced or brought before the Court following a conviction in the case u/s 209.

 Discharge

 In accordance with sec.
-227, if the judge, after examining and hearing the accusations of the accused and the public prosecutor on this point, examines that the reason for the alleged appeal proceedings against the accused is insufficient and must release the accused / offender record his reason for doing so.
+227, if the judge, after examining and hearing the accusations of the accused and the public prosecutor on this point, examines that the reason for the alleged appeal proceedings against the accused is insufficient and must release the accused / offender’s record of his reason for doing so.

 In the case of T.V.Sharma versus R.Meeriah, 1980